aryanthapa748/NFT-Marketplace-App/README.md

 **Introduction**
 Welcome to the ultimate React Native NFT Marketplace Application!
 This project showcases a modern cross-platform app for buying and selling NFTs.
 This project is a mobile application developed using JavaScript, React Native, Expo, React.js and Node.js.
 It serves as a foundation for creating cross-platform mobile apps with a focus on navigation and screen management.
 To see the landing page/website of the application, [navigate to this repository](https://github.com/aryanthapa748/nft-marketplace-landing-webpage) and follow the instructions from README file there.

-## To see the actual Application in you device
+## To see the actual Application in your device
 To experience the application in real-time, download the **Expo Go App** from the App Store or Google Play, scan the QR code provided when clicking the **View It on Expo button** on the landing page to instantly preview it on your mobile device.

 **Users have to download the Expo Go App to view it live on your device by scanning the QR code.**